 Microlearning makes sure that topics that learners find difficult are repeated more often.
 That will keep your learners on a steep learning curve with an upward trajectory, instead of on a shallow upwards slope.

 It also helps keep learners engaged so that they can complete the course.
-Often times, if a learner encounters a topic that is too difficult, they might drop out of the course.
-By using microlearning and EdApp’s Brain Boost feature, however, learners will have multiple chances to understand and then embed new knowledge into their long-term memory.
+Oftentimes, if a learner encounters a topic that is too difficult, they might drop out of the course.
+By using microlearning and EdApp’s Brain Boost feature, however, learners will have multiple chances to understand, to remember, and then embed new knowledge into their long-term memory.

 In this article, we’ve seen what learning curves are all about.
-We’ve seen how they can be generalized into 4 different patterns, and what each pattern means.
-We then considered why visualizing the learning process as learning curves can be advantageous.
+We’ve seen how they can be generalized into 4 different patterns, and what each pattern means for different learning styles.
+We then considered why visualizing the learning process as learning curves can be advantageous in effective learning.

-Lastly, we saw an example of an LMS with features that can help aid learners in achieving a positive learning curve.
+Lastly, we saw an example of an LMS with features that can help aid learners and to teach them in achieving a positive learning curve.
 By using an LMS like EdApp, your learners should never fall behind in their training.